contentauth/c2pa-python/docs/native-resources-management.md

 self._handle = new_ptr
 ```

-The object stays `ACTIVE` throughout.
-This is different from `_mark_consumed()`, where the object transitions to `CLOSED`.
+The object stays `ACTIVE` throughout because the Python-side object is still valid: it has a live native pointer, its public methods still work, and callers may continue using it (e.g. reading the updated manifest or feeding in another fragment).
+The lifecycle state does not change because from `ManagedResource`'s perspective nothing has closed.
+Only the underlying native pointer has been swapped.
+This is different from `_mark_consumed()`, where the object transitions to `CLOSED` and becomes unusable.
 The old pointer must not be freed by `ManagedResource` because the native library already consumed it as part of the FFI call.

 ## Subclass-specific cleanup with `_release()`